molpopgen/ancestry_graph/notes.md

    In fact, can we get rid of a status enum altogether?

+   The ONLY place that status seems to affect logic is when dispatching work out to process_node_death in lib.rs.
+   It would seem that HASHING the dead nodes could be (part of) the solution for eliminating this enum entirely.

 * We probably want all births to be at the EXACT SAME TIME so that we are simplifying at each "tick" of the simulation clock?